seflless/create-vscode-editor/README.md

   - An undo/redo manager
   - An app data model
   - Utilities for maintaining file formats with best practices for being easily evolvable/serializable.
+ - Add CLI support for flags for language `ts`/`js` and UI frameworks other than `react` like `vue`
+ - Use a proper CLI framework for the generator

 This folder contains the source for the tldraw VS Code extension.